-At Boston College, students and scholars are continuously engaged in broadening their learning and research and receive the support of four main offices on campus.
-These offices have a central role in challenging local perspectives through a critical global, inter-cultural lens.
+At Boston College, students and scholars are continuously engaged in broadening their learning and research and receive the support of various offices and centers on campus.
+These offices and centers have a central role in challenging local perspectives through a critical global, inter-cultural lens.

 The mission of the Office of International Programs (OIP) is to prepare students for an increasingly interdependent and culturally diverse world.
 The office’s aim is for students to engage in intellectually rigorous and personally transformative experiences that play an integral role in the teaching and learning that take place on campus.